The Work Room

 Write a short exercise blending real life and fiction

-This course has 1 partial scholarship available.
-To apply, please fill out this form by Friday, May 1.
+This course has 1 scholarship available.
+To apply, please fill out this form by Friday, July 3.

 Maurice Carlos Ruffin